con2/konsti/client/src/markdown/KonstiFaqEn.md

 You cannot create a new group or join a group, if you have already signed up for games.
 You can check which games are preventing you from creating or joining a group from the Group section of the navigation sidebar.

-## Can I sign up for multiple tournaments or games at the same time?
+## Can I sign up for multiple simultaneous program item?

 It is technically possible to sign up for multiple games, e.g. two slightly overlapping game tournaments using the Konsti app.
 Sometimes this can be useful, for example when another tournament would be starting a little bit before another one ends and the user would like to participate in both knowing that the first tournament will probably end early, or if they do not make it to the final round.
 Technically allowing for multiple sign-ups at the same time also makes it possible for users to sign up for a different game if the game or tournament is canceled entirely.
 However, this is a power that should be used wisely and with care: please make sure to check that you are not signing up for multiple games or tournaments held at the same time and that you can actually attend all the games and tournaments that you sign up for!